links

 Programming

-Python is a great choice to start programming in.
+A widely used programming language like Python is a great choice to start programming in.
 It is a well-designed language with an emphasis on readability.
 There are a multitude of resources and libraries to achieve almost any task imaginable.

 Later on, you can explore other languages, comparing and contrasting them with your technical judgement and taste.